Xre0uS/MultiDump/README.md

 Blog post: https://xre0us.github.io/posts/multidump

-MultiDump supports LSASS dump via `ProcDump.exe` or `Comsvc.dll`, it offers two modes: a local mode that encrypts and stores the dump file locally, and a remote mode that sends the dump to a handler for decryption and analysis.
+MultiDump supports LSASS dump via `ProcDump.exe` or `comsvc.dll`, it offers two modes: a local mode that encrypts and stores the dump file locally, and a remote mode that sends the dump to a handler for decryption and analysis.

 ## Usage